CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 **1) For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?**

-The increasing of the number of boids leads to the decreasing of performance.
-Since there are more neighbors needed to be check.
+The increasing of the number of boids leads to the decreasing of performance, since there are more neighbors needed to be check.

 **2) For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?**